typedb/typedb-docs/02-clients/00-clients.md

 If we are developing our own application (software) we can use one of the libraries (or drivers) that are available for some popular programming languages.

-The following TypeDB drivers are officially supported and actively maintained by the Vaticle.
+The following TypeDB Drivers are officially supported and actively maintained by the Vaticle.
 They usually support latest TypeDB features and receive continuous bug fixes and improvements.

 - [Java](03-java.md)